iterative/cml.dev/content/docs/start/github.md

    ![](/img/make_pr.png)

    Shortly, you should see a comment from `github-actions` appear in the Pull Request with your CML report.
-This is a result of the function `cml-send-comment` in your workflow.
+This is a result of the `cml send-comment` command in your workflow.

    ![](/img/cml_first_report.png)